 This means that the first-mortgage lien will stay on the property following the HOA foreclosure and the purchaser at the foreclosure sale will take title subject to the lien of the first mortgage holder.
 (Learn more in Nolo's article HOA Liens & Foreclosures: An Overview.)

 Some states give certain HOA liens super priority.
-In super-lien states, a certain number of months worth of past-due HOA assessments are given super-lien status and are senior to even a first mortgage.
+In super-lien states, generally, a certain number of months worth of past-due HOA assessments are given super-lien status and are senior to even a first mortgage.
 (Any amounts owed beyond the super lien are then junior to the mortgage.)
 If the HOA forecloses a super lien, it can potentially, in some cases, eliminate the first mortgage and any other junior mortgages on the property.
-(Learn more in Nolo’s article Homeowners Association Super Liens.)
+Learn more in Nolo’s article Homeowners Association Super Liens.)

-(Keep in mind that just because a mortgage lien is eliminated, this doesn’t mean you’re off the hook for the debt.
+(Keep in mind that even if a mortgage lien is eliminated, this doesn’t mean you’re off the hook for the debt.
 Learn more in Nolo’s article What Happens to Liens and Second Mortgages in Foreclosure?)

 If the second mortgage was recorded after the HOA lien is perfected, it would be eliminated by the HOA foreclosure.
 On the other hand, if the second mortgage was recorded prior to the HOA lien, the mortgage would typically remain on the property following the HOA foreclosure.
 In some cases though, an HOA lien may be senior to the second mortgage even if the HOA lien was recorded after the date of the second mortgage.
 For example, in Colorado, a lien for assessments is automatically created when the Declaration creating the HOA is recorded.
 While the HOA doesn't have to record the lien later on down the line if the owner falls behind in assessments, sometimes the HOA will go ahead and record the lien anyway.
 Even if this occurs after the second mortgage is recorded, since the Declaration was recorded before the second mortgage, the HOA lien is technically "senior" to that mortgage.
 As a result, the second mortgage lien will then be wiped out in an HOA foreclosure.